Sonnet 60B: Thoughts at 467

 Cloak of Folly book open - rewritten Sonnet 60 birthday

-Is the inside any better than the outside?
-Here’s the big blurb from the jacket flaps:
+Is the inside better than the outside?
+Here’s the blurb from the jacket flaps:

 He was soldier, lover, courtier, swordsman, wit, an actor and a writer.
 He was brilliant and foolhardy as well as the handsomest man in England.
 His wayward tongue got him thrown into the Tower, his charm and talents won him time and again the pardon of his queen.
 He had fame and position and fortune, and he hazarded them all —